tbouron/java-stack-parser/README.md

 ### `Stack` Object

 This object is used to parse and transform a string representing a Java stack trace.
-Here is an example of how to use it.
-Alternatively, you can check out [the working demo](http://codepen.io/tbouron/pen/wzOkwr/):
+Here is an example of how to use it:
 ```js
 import {Stack} from 'java-stack-parser';